champinco/FundiConnect/README.md

 # FundiConnect

+**IMPORTANT NOTE:** If you are seeing `Error: Cannot find module './548.js'` (or similar), please follow the instructions in the section below.
+This is a Next.js build cache issue and requires a manual fix in your terminal.

 ## How to Fix "Cannot find module" Errors (e.g., './548.js')

 If your application fails to start and you see an error like `Error: Cannot find module './548.js'`, it means your build cache is out of sync.
 This is a common issue with Next.js development and is **not a bug in the application source code itself**.